 Buoyed by a convincing lead performance from Zohra Lampert as the just-released-from-a-mental-institution Jessica and some groovy early '70s facial hair, the backdrop of this surreal, slow-burning thriller is an apple farm situated on a sleepy island off the coast of Connecticut — an island that’s home to a beguiling redheaded lady-drifter who also happens to be a vampiric 19th century bride.
 (Or it all in Jessica’s head?)

-The fact that poor, paranoia-racked Jessica is tormented by a husband-seducing hippie vampire on a rural farm on an island with sporadic ferry service only elevates the claustrophobic, trapped-in-the-middle-of-nowhere terror.
+The fact that paranoia-racked Jessica is tormented by a husband-seducing hippie vampire on a rural farm on an island with sporadic ferry service only elevates the claustrophobic, trapped-in-the-middle-of-nowhere terror.
 It’s a rural horror movie double-whammy.
 Relatively obscure but beloved by horror aficionados, “Let’s Scare Jessica to Death” serves as an intriguing companion film to the game-changing “Night of the Living Dead,” released just three years earlier.

 'The Messengers' (2007)